LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 Donning (putting on) and doffing (taking off) full PPE is a skill that needs practice and must be done properly to avoid being contaminated with coronavirus.

-Personal protective equipment must be made available for all healthcare workers caring for COVID-19 patients.
+Personal protective equipment must be made available for all health workers caring for COVID-19 patients.

-### 4-4 What personal protective equipment should be used when speaking to people or taking nose or throat swabs?
+### 4-4 What personal protective equipment should be used when speaking to people?

 When speaking to people or handing out educational material do not stand closer than 1 metre.
 A medical mask is all that is needed.
 Wash your hands well and often.

-When taking a nose or throat swab, wear a plastic apron and gown, medical mask, and eye protection because the person may cough or sneeze.
-Non-sterile gloves may be used.
-There is no need to use a N95 respirator.

 ### 4-5 Can personal protective equipment be re-used?

-Medical masks can be used for 8 hours during a work shift but should be discarded and replaced if they become moist or get soiled.
-Gloves must be changed between patients.
-An apron, gown and medical mask can usually be used for an 8-hour shift if taking swabs.
+Gloves and aprons must be changed between patients.
+Medical masks can be worn for 8 hours if not contaminated, wet or torn.
 Usually PPE is not re-used.
 However, if PPE is very scarce, reuse is still preferable to having no PPE when supplies are extremely limited.

 ### 4-6 How should you handle your uniform or work clothes?